dotnetricardo/MiniProfilerInterceptor/README.md

 }
 ```
-<b>Don't forget these steap for the MiniProfiler widget show up</b>
+<b>Important: Don't forget these next steps for the MiniProfiler widget show up!</b>

 1-Add MiniProfiler handler to web.config:
 ```